illinois-cs241/illinois-cs241.github.io/_docs/ideal_indirection.md

 This should convert a virtual address to a physical address from a three level page table.

-mmu here is a pointer to the MMU struct defined in `mmu.h`, virtual_address is the virtual address you are transforming into a physical address, and pid is the ID of this process.
-You can assume that the pid will always have its first page created.
+`mmu` here is a pointer to the MMU struct defined in `mmu.h`, `virtual_address` is the virtual address you are transforming into a physical address, and `pid` is the ID of this process.
+You can assume that the pid will always have its first page initialized.

 From the wikibook: "For most memory accesses of most programs, there is a significant chance that the TLB has cached the results... the TLB [may] not have the result cached and the MMU must use the much slower page table to determine the physical frame."